ortoo/node-redis-sentinel/README.md

 Where you should also transparently get a reconnection to a new slave/sentinel if the existing one goes down.

 ## TODO ##
-* Support for if the master changes but doesn't go down
 * We could probably be cleverer with reconnects etc. and there may be issues with the error handling

 ## Licence ##